poupou-web3/sybil-scorer/spec.md

 Input:
 - 1 address
-- Grant round and project_id
+- List of addresses involved in the round or project
 - Data folder
   - Transactions
-  - Contributions
-  - Applications

 Output:
 - boolean has_similitude_address